troyhacks/MoonLight/docs/moonlight/nodes.md

 Todo:
 * Add controls for other hardware_outputs
-* MoonLight can also act as a receiving ArtNet controller
+* MoonLight can also act as a receiving Art-Net controller

 ### AudioSync ☸️ ♫